iBuildApp/ios_module_News/README.md

 # ios_module_News
 News widget is intended for displaying of news feed, defined in format of RSS-feed or Atom.
+Also provides the ability to display news, added manually at the manage content panel.

 General features: